The Best Ways to Preserve Bananas

 - If you’re buying many fruits, including apples, oranges, and pears, try to keep them separated from your bananas.

-- Another reason to keep them away from the rest of your produce is to minimize the occurrence of fruit flies that get on the bananas.
+- Another reason to keep them away from the rest of your fruit is to minimize the occurrence of fruit flies that get on the bananas.

 - If you have a swarm of fruit flies on your bananas, they can eventually cause the bananas to break down at a faster pace, causing them to go bad much faster than you anticipated.

 Finally, there is nothing more annoying than going to grab a banana only to realize it’s no good.